agrinman/tunnelto/README.md

 ```shell script
 tunnelto --port 8000
 ```
-The above command opens a tunnelto and starts tunneling traffic to `localhost:8000`.
+The above command opens a tunnel and forwards traffic to `localhost:8000`.

 ## More Options:
 ```shell script